 Figure 10 – OAuth 2.0 abstract protocol flow.

 In some cases, a client can directly present its own credentials to an authorization server to obtain an access token without having to first obtain an authorization grant from a resource owner.
 The access token provides an abstraction, replacing different authorization constructs (e.g., username and password, assertion) for a single token understood by the resource server.
-This abstraction enables issuing access tokens valid for a short time period, as well as removing the resource server's need to understand a wide range of authentication schemes.
+This abstraction enables access tokens to be issued which are valid for a short time period, as well as removing the resource server's need to understand a wide range of authentication schemes.

 OAuth assumes a point-to-point interaction model between the application and the actors within the protocol.
 The application client uses SSL/TLS for secure communications with the authorization server and the resource server, and is responsible for maintaining the context of the access token (i.e. it must know the resource server corresponding to the access token).
 The authorization server does have the concept of “realm” so a single access token could grant access to resources on multiple resource servers if they were all part of the same realm.